Steven Holl: Recognition and awards

-In 1998, Holl was awarded the prestigious Alvar Aalto Medal.
+In 1998, Holl was awarded the Alvar Aalto Medal.
 In 2000, Holl was elected to the American Academy of Arts and Letters.
 In July 2001, Time named Holl America's Best Architect, for "buildings that satisfy the spirit as well as the eye."
-Other awards and distinctions include the best architectural design in New York for The Pace Collection showroom in 1986 from the American Institute of Architects, the New York American Institute of Architects Medal of Honor (1997), the French Grande Médaille d’Or (2001), the Smithsonian Institution’s Cooper-Hewitt National Design Award in Architecture (2002), Honorary Fellow of the Royal Institute of British Architects (2003), the Arnold W. Brunner Prize in Architecture from the American Academy of Arts and Letters, and the 2008 BBVA Foundation Frontiers of Knowledge Award in the Arts category.
+Other awards and distinctions include the best architectural design in New York for The Pace Collection showroom in 1986 from the American Institute of Architects, the New York American Institute of Architects Medal of Honor (1997), the French Grande Médaille d’Or (2001), the Smithsonian Institution's Cooper-Hewitt National Design Award in Architecture (2002), Honorary Fellow of the Royal Institute of British Architects (2003), the Arnold W. Brunner Prize in Architecture from the American Academy of Arts and Letters, and the 2008 BBVA Foundation Frontiers of Knowledge Award in the Arts category.
 In 2007, Steven Holl Architects received the AIA Institute Honor Award and the AIA New York Chapter Architecture Merit Award for Art Building West for the School of Art and Art History (University of Iowa, Iowa City).
 The Higgins Hall Insertion at Pratt Institute (Brooklyn, New York) and the New Residence at the Swiss Embassy both received the AIA New York Chapter Architecture Honor Award in 2007.
 In 2010, Herning Museum of Contemporary Art, (Herning, Denmark) was awarded the RIBA International Award.
 The Horizontal Skyscraper-Vanke Center received the 2011 AIA Institute National Honor Award, as well as the AIA NY Honor Award.
 In 2011, he was named a Senior Fellow of the Design Futures Council., and Holl was named the 2012 AIA Gold Medal winner.
 In 2014, Holl was awarded the Praemium Imperiale Prize for Architecture.
-In 2016, Holl was awarded The Daylight and Building Component Award by the VELUX Foundation.
+In 2016, Holl received The Daylight Award in Architecture, presented by the foundations VILLUM FONDEN, VELUX FONDEN and VELUX STIFTUNG.
+In 2017, Holl was awarded the Distinguished Alumni Award from the University of Washington.
+Steven Holl Architects was awarded the AIA New York President’s Award in 2019.
+In 2022, the Chapel of St. Ignatius was awarded the Twenty-Five Year Award by the American Institute of Architects.

 Teaching

 Holl is a tenured professor at Columbia University, where he has taught since 1981 with Dimitra Tsachrelia.
-He frequently teaches on the relationship between music and architecture.
+He has also taught on the relationship between music and architecture.